In this document:

-In some cases, the common names of the timezones are available too.
+In some cases, the generalized names of the timezones are available too.
 Though we don’t recommend them, they look like this:

 There are hundreds of official timezones around the world, so we provide a handy search to help narrow down the choices.
 Just type into the field at the top of the dropdown control to narrow down the list of options:

 Other timezone questions are answered, here: Working with Timezones FAQ